-The project is currently under the review and approvals are in process.
+The project is currently in the final review process.

 The existing Patrick Henry Shelter provides emergency, short-term accommodations to homeless families with children.
 The shelter has a capacity to serve nine families.
 Improvements are needed throughout the facility due to high utilization, age of the facility, and wear and tear from everyday use of the building.
 The new facility will provide permanent supportive housing for families on-site.

 The existing building was built in 1952 as part of 249-unit complex.
 The Fairfax County Board of Supervisors purchased the building in 1985 and converted it to an emergency shelter.
 It was expanded in 1996 and 2006 to provide space for a community room and administrative functions.